 Are you an online retail store looking for people to buy?
 Your products would then be the hero of the site and you may focus the site on showcasing customer reviews or sales with tabs for people to learn more about the company.

 Websites can be an amazing tool for your business.
 There is often the desire to put as much information as possible on your site so that anyone who possibly comes to your site has what they need.
 While this may still result in a nice looking website or a website where people are spending a lot of time, it is not likely a site that is getting you the results needed to drive revenue for your business.
+Your website is not for you, it's for your dream client.
+So make sure you are giving them what they are coming to your website for AND directing them to your desired outcome.
 Asking yourself just 3 questions and then designing specifically for those answers will leave you with a results driven website.